About Scott Bintz:

 In May of 2000, Scott sold NW Reps to one of his sales reps, Greg Hoff.
 Missing North Dakota, in May of 2000, RealTruck.com was relocated to Jamestown, ND.
 RealTruck continued to grow in Jamestown, ND selling truck accessories all over the US.
 The business continued to flourish over the years, going through different levels of growth, focus and strategy.
 In 2006, RealTruck won an innovation award from the Information Technology Council of North Dakota.
 Jeff Vanlaningham and Justin Deltener joined RealTruck in 2007 helping RealTruck grow to higher and higher levels.
 Scott continued as CEO, Jeff as President, bringing new insights to RealTruck and Justin lead the IT team.
 In 2008, the focus of the company shifted to building company culture.
 This was the real game changer.
 RealTruck's mission and guiding principles were fully developed and implemented into all the day to day actions.
 This led to a number of wild, crazy and fun things.
 From watching people who love coming to work to customers becoming fans and breaking sales records.
 On occasion extra fun elements were added like "Scott Bintz Shaves Head for RealTruck Reaching Goals" a few different times when company's goals were reached.
 Being featured in a UPS national advertising campaign was a real treat.
 Over the years, RealTruck received numerous awards and notations such as a top place to work from ND Young Peoples & Prairie Biz Magazine along with BizRate's Platinum Circle of Excellence.
 The business was named one of the twenty fastest growing mobile websites by Internet Retailer Magazine and has been on their top 500 e-commerce websites & top 300 mobile websites for several years and named #1844 on the Inc. 5000 in 2014.
 In 2015, RealTruck reached over 60 million in sales and employed over 100 people becoming in the #1 source online for pickup truck accessories.
 To make sure RealTruck would be strong for years to come, Scott sold the company to Truck-Hero, Inc. Truck Hero has the resources to continue to take RealTruck to the next level and beyond.
 In late 2016 & early 2017, Scott then developed the digital & web strategy for the 1 billion, multi-brand enterprise, Truck Hero.
 In July, 2017, Scott left Truck Hero and is working on other business ventures and a book.

 Scott is currently involved in multiple brands that he has founded and grown.
 His passion for dirt track racing has never changed, that is why he created RHRSwag.com, an e-commerce dirt race car parts company that helps connect racers to distributors and manufacturers while also supplying them with cool stuff and gear.
 A sponsorship program for RHR Swag has had much success with multiple drivers around the country.
 Also in the e-commerce sector, Scott has launched Red Headed Rebel, a marketing company that advises companies with business strategy, e-commerce, digital marketing & work culture building.
 If you have ever met Scott or meet him in the future, there is a good chance he will be holding a cup of coffee.
 Coffee has fueled much of his entrepreneurial career and that is why he created Red Headed Rebel Brew, a coffee company for entrepreneurs, rebels, rule breakers, game changers and cowboys.
-Custom roasted in North Dakota with the finest beans for the freshest flavor, RHR Brew is sure to help fuel every dream and business idea imaginable; it is even helping Scott write his first book.
-“Principles to Fortune” is a book about about how principles first, changed the work culture and rocketed RealTruck to $100+ million in sales all while having a good time, helping customers, employees and partners.
-It includes a little of Scott’s life, how he became who he is and the business and character values he has learned along the way.
+Custom roasted in North Dakota with the finest beans for the freshest flavor, RHR Brew is sure to help fuel every dream and business idea imaginable.
+He is also tried his hand at teaching a digital marketing class at the University of Jamestown for two semesters, which attracted 60+ students on the first offering making it the largest class in UJ history.
+Scott is also involved with numerous boards and a few limited speaking engagements.
+Scott is writing his first book, "Principles to Fortune", a book about about how principles first, changed the work culture and rocketed RealTruck to $100+ million in sales all while having a good time, helping customers, employees and partners.
+It includes a little of Scott's life, how he became who he is and the business and character values he has learned along the way.
 His humble beginnings and hard work have taught him countless lessons and his firm belief in transparency is what brings his story to the world; Scott believes that we all have a duty to pass on those things that have helped us in our journey.
 Good business principles are important, but the character and culture behind those principles will help earn growth and success for life, not just in business.
 The book will be launched in the spring of 2018.

 In reality, being an entrepreneur is Scott’s second job.
 His life’s career is that of a seeker.
 Learning and doing.
 In additional to being a seeker, he tries to be the best father, husband and friend he can be.
 Scott is married to his bride, Shannon and father to their 5 beautiful kids.
 Spiritual seeker, Internet business consultant, speaker and dirt track race car driver (ND State Champion, B-Mod Nationals Winner, King of the Dirt winner & 2X Wild Westshootout winner), all fall under his ‘additional skills’ list on his resume.